 For the longest time my teammates and I had a hard time finding nonfiction, westward expansion related books in a 2nd and 3rd grade reading level.
 Ones that students could read independently.
 Then one summer at a conference I was talking to an author friend.
 I just happened to ask if she had written anything on these topics and she had just submitted a series for publication!
 In the reading level I was looking for!

 A few months later these gems arrived with inscriptions inside and everything.
 They are so perfect to use with this unit and every year my cool factor goes up a notch when at least one of my friends says, “Woah, Mrs. Kamp knows a real author!”.
-This series and more that I use as read alouds are available on Amazon.
-I’ve (affiliate) linked them below if you need books on this topic.
+These are some of the books I’ve collected to use when teaching about westward expansion.

 Another book I like to use as we learn about pioneers is The Josefina Story Quilt.
 It’s a wonderful little book about a pioneer child and her family and the challenges they face as they head west to start a new life.
 Along the way, Josefina sews quilt squares that tell the story of their travels.
 Once sewn together they tell the events and memories of her family’s journey.